Bonanno crime family: Maranzano's murder and the Commission

 After Masseria's death, Maranzano outlined a peace plan to all the Sicilian and Italian Mafia leaders in the United States.
-There would be 24 organizations (to be known as "families") throughout the United States, each of which would elect its own boss.
+There would be 24 organizations (to be known as "families") throughout the United States, each of which would choose its own boss.
 In New York City, Maranzano established five Cosa Nostra families: the Luciano family under Lucky Luciano, the Mangano family under Vincent Mangano, the Gagliano family under Tommy Gagliano, the Profaci family under Joseph Profaci, and the Maranzano crime family under himself.
 Maranzano created an additional post for himself, that of capo di tutti capi, or boss of bosses.

 Although Maranzano was more forward-looking than Masseria, at core he was still a "Mustache Pete".
 It did not take long for Maranzano and Luciano to come into conflict: Luciano was not pleased that Maranzano had reneged on his promise of equality, and soon came to believe he was even more hidebound and greedy than Masseria had been.
 At the same time, Maranzano had grown uncomfortable with Luciano's ambitions and growing power and secretly plotted to have him killed.
 When Tommy Lucchese alerted Luciano that he and Vito Genovese had been marked for death, Luciano felt he had to strike first.

 On September 10, 1931, gangsters hired by Luciano, who were not known to Maranzano or his men, murdered Maranzano in his office.
 Luciano had become the dominant crime boss in America and replaced the "boss of bosses" title with The Commission to regulate the Mafia's national affairs and mediate disputes between families.
 He also awarded Joseph Bonanno leadership of the Maranzano family.